vivekbahl2021/github-actions-workshop/labs/intro-manual-workflow.md

 ## Instructions

 1. Navigate to the repository you created in the previous lab.
+If you have not completed the previous lab, you can clone the repository from [here](./create-repository-using-template-repository.md).

 2. Navigate to `Actions` tab.